 - Must complete 30 credit hours of course work including six core courses and any four electives

-- Must complete an MPhil thesis proposal before the start of the second year
+- Must complete an MS thesis proposal before the start of the second year

 - They must complete thesis worth 12 credit hours (six each in the third and four semester)

 PLSC 502: Theories of Comparative Politics